Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Variant I: Balancing the Global-Local Trade-off

-\begin{subroutine}[!ht] \end{subroutine} The overall regularization in \ref{eq.newTR} is a combination of primal and dual information: $\mu_k = \sigma_k + \lambda_k$.
-The primal part $\sigma_k$ is chosen carefully to make the dual part more stable and still carry local information, while the dual part $\lambda_k$ is used as an indicator to check whether the current iterate is close to the local optimum according to the value of $\lambda_k$.
+\end{subroutine} The overall regularization in \ref{eq.newTR} is a combination of primal and dual information: $\mu_k = \sigma_k + \lambda_k$.
+The primal part $\sigma_k$ is chosen carefully to make the dual part more stable and still carry local information, while the dual part $\lambda_k$ is used as an indicator to check whether the current iterate is close to the local optimum.

 The case $\lambda_k > 0$ typically indicates that the current iterate is still far from a local optimum.
-In that regime, as shown later in \Cref{lem.ratio pass nonzero}, the overall regularization parameter $\mu_k$ becomes automatically proportional to the step size, which justifies the updates of the estimating sequence in the acceleration framework.
+In this regime, as shown later in \Cref{lem.ratio pass nonzero}, the overall regularization parameter $\mu_k$ becomes automatically proportional to the step size, which justifies the updates of the estimating sequence in the acceleration framework.

-The case $\lambda_k = 0$ is a signal that the current extrapolation point $y_k$ may have entered the local quadratic convergence region of Newton's method (see \Cref{lem.detection of local quadratic}).
-This triggers the Local Detection procedure (LD, \Cref{alg.local detection}), which consists of two separate tracks named local diving and R\&B respectively probing the local geometry around $y_k$.
+The case $\lambda_k = 0$ is a signal that the current extrapolation point $y_k$ may have entered the local quadratic convergence region of Newton's method.
+This triggers the Local Detection procedure (LD, \Cref{alg.local detection}), which consists of three separate tracks named stationary check, local diving, and ratio bracketing and bisection (R\&B), respectively, probing the local geometry around $y_k$.

-In local diving (\texttt{Track 1}), we run Newton's method starting from $y_k$, the resulting sequence is indexed by $i$ and denoted by $\{z_i\}$.
-As discussed in Section~\ref{sec.local}, if $y_k$ indeed lies within the quadratic convergence region, the resulting sequence $\{z_i\}$ will exhibit quadratic convergence, which justifies early termination of \Cref{alg.accelerated utr}.~(In practice, we could stop diving if the $\|\nabla f(z_i)\|$ is not decreasing, or a degenerate Hessian is detected.)
+In \Cref{alg.local detection}, stationary check ({Track 0}) is a simple examination to check if the current step is small enough, which justifies an $\epsilon_g$-stationary-solution (see \Cref{coro.second et}).
+In local diving ({Track 1}), we run Newton's method (equivalently, \ref{eq.newTR}$(x, 0, r)$ with sufficiently large $r$) starting from $y_k$, the resulting sequence is indexed by $i$ and denoted by $\{z_i\}$.
+As discussed in Section~\ref{sec.local}, if $y_k$ indeed lies within the quadratic convergence region, the resulting sequence $\{z_i\}$ will exhibit quadratic convergence, which justifies early termination of \Cref{alg.accelerated utr}.
+Indeed, we could stop diving if the $\|\nabla f(z_i)\|$ is increasing, or a degenerate Hessian is detected.

-In R\&B (\texttt{track 2}), we attempt to find a step $d_k$ whose size is proportional to the regularization parameter $\mu_k$.
+In R\&B ({Track 2}), we attempt to find a step $d_k$ whose size is proportional to the regularization parameter $\mu_k$.
 This step certifies the updates of the estimate sequence and thus preserves global acceleration.